-To sign up for a paid account, go to your Automox dashboard and select the dropdown menu by your name and select settings.
-In the Billing Summary of the Organizational Profile tab, click add next to Payment Method.
-Once you input your credit card information and click subscribe, you’ll be able to continue managing your systems once the free trial period has ended.
+To sign up for a paid account, go to Settings > Billing.
+Click Add Payment Method.
+After you input your credit card information and subscribe to a plan, you’ll be able to continue managing your systems.

 We accept all major credit cards and ACH payments.
 If you require a PO, please contact firstname.lastname@example.org for assistance.
 For all invoicing questions, contact our team at email@example.com.
 Checks are only accepted in limited cases for annual agreements.

 You will be billed separately for each organization based on the plan and payment method you selected.

 Setting up Automox within your organization is simple.
 Once you have created your account, simply log in to the platform and follow the getting started wizard to download the OS specific agent and install it on the endpoint.
 Once the agent is installed you will quickly see the endpoint in your dashboard with all of its attributes and software.

 No, as a Saas platform we are all about making our enterprise-grade patching solution available to companies of every size.
 To see if Automox features meet your patching needs, you can sign up for our Free 15 Day Trial to experience Automox for yourself.

 The platform is designed to work for MSP customers along with large enterprises that want to manage multiple locations or departments as independent entities.
 Toggling between accounts is simple with our MSP feature seen below, and role based administrators can be assigned for each account.

 Workflow Customization: Full automation is not for everyone.
 For customers that have a manual approval and test process Automox can easily match your custom workflows.